finos/open-source-readiness/docs/bok/Measurements/Code-Duplication.md

 ## Behind The Firewall

-In many institutions (e.g. Finance), merging code to a public open source project requires code to cross the organisational firewall and is an opportunity for data leakage (see [project access](../operations/project-access).
+In many institutions (e.g. Finance), merging code to a public open source project requires code to cross the organisational firewall and is an opportunity for [data leakage](../Risks/Data-Leakage-Risk).
 While code can come _in_ to the organisation, [merging](https://en.wikipedia.org/wiki/Merge_(version_control)) _out_ is prohibited.

 This presents a problem for developers behind the firewall if they wish to **Fix A Bug** or **Contribute Missing Functionality**.
 They can either: